larry1337/shibboleth-sp/README.md

 	- **Step 8 - Finish Setup:**<br>
 	You're done! :sunglasses:<br>
 <br>
 9. Log into Ilias with the root account, password: "homer".
 Make sure to change the password after installation.
-Everybody knows it.
 <br><br>
-10. Navigate to Administration > Authentication and Registration and activate Shibboleth as default authentication mode.
+10. Navigate to *Administration* > *Authentication and Registration* and activate Shibboleth as default authentication mode.
 Save it.
 <br><br>
 11. Now go to the Shibboleth tab and make the following settings:

-	- Enable Shibboleth support
+- Enable Shibboleth support<br>

-	- Allow Local Authentication if you want to support the default Ilias login
+- Allow Local Authentication if you want to support the default Ilias login<br>

-	- Unique Shibboleth attribute: HTTP_SHIB_UID
+- Unique Shibboleth attribute: HTTP_SHIB_UID<br>

-	- Attribute for first name: HTTP_SHIB_FIRSTNAME
+- Attribute for first name: HTTP_SHIB_FIRSTNAME<br>

-	- Attribute for lastname: HTTP_SHIB_LASTNAME
+- Attribute for lastname: HTTP_SHIB_LASTNAME<br>

-	- Attribute for e-mail address: HTTP_SHIB_EMAIL
+- Attribute for e-mail address: HTTP_SHIB_EMAIL<br>

-	- Attribute for street: HTTP_SHIB_STREET
+- Attribute for street: HTTP_SHIB_STREET<br>